joyo167/assi-ghat-ev-boat-feasibility/README.md

 Brief section/folder covering the underlying theory used to justify chemistry and design choices: intercalation, SEI formation, Gibbs free energy and cell voltage, C-rate tradeoffs across LFP/NMC/LCO.

-## Repo Contents
-- /reports — feasibility study + cell-level breakdown (PDF/slides)
-- /theory — battery fundamentals reference deck

-## Contributors
-This was a group project for CHE-291, IIT BHU.
-My primary contributions were [fill in honestly — e.g. "power sizing calculations and cell-level architecture section"].
-Co-authored with [names].

-## References
-[Your existing reference links from the slides]